-It is absolutely vital to emphasise that every partner organisation is unique and cannot be understood and analysed from a "blue print" or "one fits all" perspective.
-This is the basic starting point for DCA in our work with organisational development.
+In DCA we acknowledge and respect that every partner organisation is unique.
+This is the basic starting point for DCA in our work with partners and organisational development.

-DCA's partners cover many types of organisations from small local community based organisations, national human rights and advocacy networks, faith based organisations, old and new organisations.
-These organisations also differ in structure, vision, aim, size, capacity, leadership, staff etc. Every organisation is a unit in itself, but the unit also interacts with the surrounding world; in other words it affects and is affected by its outer environment.
-Moreover, an organisation's ongoing development for growth, relevance and sustainability is thus largely dependent on the interaction between its "inner" life and the constantly changing "outer" environment.
-Without such interaction the organisation would soon become dormant and irrelevant.
+DCA's partners work in very different settings, from stabil to very conflict-affected areas.
+They cover many types of organisations from small local community based organisations, national human rights and advocacy networks, faith based organisations etc. These organisations also differ in structure, vision, aim, size, capacity, leadership, staff etc. Every organisation is a unit in itself, but the unit also has an external environment and interacts with the surrounding world.
+In other words: it both affects and is affected by its outer environment.
+Thus, an organisation's on-going development for growth, relevance and sustainability is largely dependent on the interaction between its "internal" life and the constantly changing "external" environment.
+Without such interaction, the organisation might soon become dormant and irrelevant.

-In other words there is a vast diversity, different levels of maturity and historical background among DCA's partners, which must be taken into consideration before considering organisational development.
-Please refer to various 'organisational models' in annex 1; one model is useful for some types of organisations, whereas others are useful for other types.
+The uniqueness of the particular organisation - e.g. the organisational maturity and historical background - must be considered if a structured organisational assessment- and development process is to be designed (Please refer to various 'organisational models' in annex 1; one model is useful for some types of organisations, whereas others are useful for other types).